hphelion/documentation/cloudos/install.advanced-cloud-setup.md

 The Attributes section represents service configuration parameters that can be customized as needed.
 The Attributes section may also include "references" to other proposals.
 Proposal
 "references" are used to indicate that one install module requires the services of another install module.
 The "reference" also allows you to pick a specific instance of that service.
 For example, Glance has a "reference" to Keystone Instances.
-This appears in Glance's Proposal as a dorp-down list of previously created Keystone Proposals.
+This appears in Glance's Proposal as a drop-down list of previously created Keystone Proposals.
 When a Keystone
 Proposal is selected, you are actually selecting a specific deployed instance of Keystone because that Proposal is tied to a specific node due to the Node-to-Role association that is part of the Keystone Proposal.